hui-ts/vscode-sas/README.md

 ## More

  - I develop this project because I need a SAS syntax highlighter to facilitate my work, but the existing SAS syntax highlighters have some bugs in my SAS code.
 Thus, I focus only on the syntax I need but do not exclude the possibility of implementing more syntax highlighting.
  - Not until developing the TextMate grammar for SAS did I realise it was pretty tough.
-The reason is SAS syntax has no simple but universal rules.
+The reason is SAS syntax has no simple or universal rules.
  - If you like this extension, you may [buy me a coffee](https://ko-fi.com/huits). <a href='https://ko-fi.com/huits' target='_blank'><img height='28px' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' alt='Buy Me a Coffee at ko-fi.com'/></a>
  - **Enjoy!**